Origami Poems Project Logo

 Duane L. Herrmann, a reluctant carbon-based life-form, was surprised to find himself in 1951 on a farm in Kansas.
 He’s still trying to make sense of it but has grown fond of grass waving under wind, trees and moonlight.
 He aspires to be a hermit, but would miss his children, grandchildren and a few friends.
 He is known to carry baby kittens in his mouth, pet snakes, and converse with owls, but is careful not to anger them!
 He survived a traumatic, abusive childhood embellished with dyslexia, ADHD (both unknown at the time), cyclothymia, now, PTSD.

-His full-length collections of poetry are: Ichnographical:173 and Prairies of Possibilities.
-He has several chapbooks including A Mixt Life, forthcoming.
+He has several chapbooks including A Mixt Life, Family Plowing, Remnants of a Life, Praise the King of Glory, No Known Address, Gedichte aus Prairies of Possibilities, Zephers of the Heart, and Into the Wind (to be released summer 2024).
+And, coming soon a collection of short stories: Exaltation, stories of spiritual adventure.
 Individual work is published in Midwest Quarterly, Little Balkans review, Flint Hills Quarterly, Orison, Inscape and others in print and online.
 He has been the recipient of a Robert Hayden Poetry Fellowship: 1989 and the Ferguson Kansas History Book Award: 2007.

 Origami Microchap